new-guy/screeps-os/REFACTOR.md

 3. Manual route planning & drawing on map
     - Either commands or flags - document these
 4. Need to be able to send energy to other base once we hit a threshold
+5. Ability to force spawns to use a minimum amount of energy
 3. Make CreepSpawner less verbose & cleaner to define
 4. Need ability to flush processes & creeps
 5. Dynamically calculate number of haulers